-David is a hard working constituency MP for Macclesfield.
+David works hard for Macclesfield.
 He is committed to serving every constituent regardless of their political views and holds regular advice surgeries across the constituency.
-David is actively working to strengthen the local economy, revitalise Macclesfield town centre, tackle traffic congestion in Poynton and keep health care local at Macclesfield Hospital.
-He is also committed to safeguarding village life and conserving the area's beautiful countryside.
+David is actively working to strengthen the local economy, revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital and tackle traffic congestion in Poynton.
+He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
 David supports the important work of many community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.

-After the general election, David was elected to the influential Treasury Select Committee and served on the Committee until his appointment as Parliamentary Private Secretary to Damian Green MP, the Minister for Immigration in November 2010.
-David is also the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Vice Chair of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.
+Following the election, David was elected to the Treasury Select Committee and served on the Committee until his appointment, in November 2010, as a Parliamentary Private Secretary to the Rt Hon Damian Green MP, Minister for Immigration, until 2012, and from then Minister for Policing and Criminal Justice.
+David is the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Secretary of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.

 David is also an active campaigner in Parliament, focusing on issues relating to the economy and business, including: support for entrepreneurs and first-time employers; promoting exports; and deregulation.
 His articles have been published by among others: the Wall Street Journal, the Daily Telegraph, and City AM.